If you have a mind for trivia night at your local bar — but not for your student loan repayment — listen up.

 Givling, a for-profit company, keeps 10% of the money it earns from displaying those in-app advertisements and working with sponsors.
 Users, including student loan borrowers and homeowners, take home the other 90%.

-The winnings are taxable unless they’re used for student loan repayment.
-So if your jackpot goes entirely to student debt, you won’t owe any taxes on it.
+The winnings are taxable unless they’re used for student loan repayment, according to Givling.
+So if your jackpot goes entirely to student debt, you shouldn’t owe any taxes on it, but you should consult a tax professional to be sure.

 Image credit: Givling